BuongiornoTexas/pwdusage/README.md

 to help with development ...).
 Sorry for putting it here, but I need to keep this top of mind for implementation.

-- Convert usage.json to usage_example.json, and then add docs for user to copy/rename
-to usage.json.
-Also set up environment variable to read usage.json - required for docker.
-- Detail USAGE_JSON environment variable for docker build.
-- Set up an environment variable for `usage.json` so it can be loaded from the docker container?
 - Fix `server.py` do_GET error response - right now do_GET always returns 200 even on
 invalid page.
 So Json Data source will always return working even if it is not!
 I think this may also be eating some configuration error messages?
 - Implement resampling/aggregation so that bar charts > 24h are meaningful.
 Should be
 quick (expect update in next few days).
-- Decide/fix best approach for https server.
-Don't want to be carrying duplicate code base if possible?
-Is the only thing needed a certificate `.pem` file?
+- Detail `USAGE_JSON` environment variable for docker build - specifically, what needs to be set up so docker sees the file in the local file system.
+And, you know, test that it actually works.
 - Address other changes needed to get code docker compatible.
 - Maybes/future functions?:
   - Implement mechanism to dump data frame to file for debugging?
   - Add query payload to allow user to limit return to either cost or energy data only?
   - Add query payload to allow user to request summary data (totals) only?
   - Add query payload to allow user to request raw data without aggregation?
+- Decide/fix best approach for https server.
+Don't want to be carrying duplicate code base if possible?
+Is the only thing needed a certificate `.pem` file?

 # Usage Engine for pypowerwall server